Massachusetts Paid Family and Medical Leave Program Begins Providing Benefits Jan. 1, 2021

 Written notice to employees and independent contractors

-Employers have until Sept.
-30, 2019, to provide their current workforce with a written statement of their rights under this program, and will be required to notify new hires within 30 days of their first day of employment.
+Employers had to provide their current workforce with a written statement of their rights under this program by Sept.
+30, 2019, and will be required to notify new hires within 30 days of their first day of employment.
 Independent contractors must be notified when the business enters a contract for services.
 The state does provide model notices for employees and independent contractors.

 What are the rights of employees who request or take PFML?